Identity and access management: Management systems

 Identity management, otherwise known as identity and access management (IAM) is an identity security framework that works to authenticate and authorize user access to resources such as applications, data, systems, and cloud platforms.
 It seeks to ensure only the right people are being provisioned to the right tools, and for the right reasons.
 As our digital ecosystem continues to advance, so does the world of identity management.

 "Identity management" and "access and identity management" (or AIM) are terms that are used interchangeably under the title of identity management while identity management itself falls under the umbrella of IT security and information privacy and privacy risk as well as usability and e-inclusion studies.

-There are three components of Identity and Access Management (IAM):